 Therefore it is recommended for other industries to apply this process as well.
 All tests should be executed with the operating compiler and the corresponding settings.
 With a good test strategy and a thought through test environment at each level (unittest, integration test and system level), this is associated with hardly any extra effort.

-On the other hand, as experience in aerospace shows, the risk of undetected compiler errors decreases dramatically when tests that show both a structural coverage and a requirement coverage of 95% and more, no compiler errors were found.
+On the other hand, as experience in aerospace shows, that the risk of undetected compiler errors decreases dramatically when tests that show both a structural coverage and a requirement coverage of 95% and more, no compiler errors were found.